dreamingfree09/secure-file-drop/README.md

 This repository contains a production-ready file sharing service with 20+ features:

+Docs link health: links are checked in pre-commit (local Markdown link checker) and in CI via a local checker plus Lychee for external URLs.
+See [.pre-commit-config.yaml](.pre-commit-config.yaml) and [.github/workflows/docs-link-check.yml](.github/workflows/docs-link-check.yml).

 **Core Features:**
 - Multi-file upload with drag & drop
 - Email verification and password reset